Expecting Functions

 dut.expect(pattern_list)

-If you set expect_all to True, the expect() function would return with a list of returned values of each item.
+If you set expect_all to True, the expect() function will return a list of the returned values for each item.

 expect_exact()

-If the pattern is str, would convert to bytes and then run the function.
+If the pattern is a str, it will be converted to bytes before the function is run.

 def test_expect_exact(dut):